dipto8103/Soil-Classification-Model/README.md

 Analyze the classification results and accuracy metrics provided at the end of the notebook.

 Dependencies:
-Python 3.x
+Python 3.x,
-Jupyter Notebook
+Jupyter Notebook,
-Scikit-learn
+Scikit-learn,
-NumPy
+NumPy,
-OpenCV for Python
+OpenCV for Python,
-Matplotlib (for visualization)
+Matplotlib (for visualization), TensorFlow libraries as needed.